Mid Cornwall · PL26

 Why St Stephen-in-Brannel is its own job.

-Conservation Area covers the village core including the church.
+Locally, conservation Area covers the village core including the church.
 China clay heritage and surrounding former clay pits shape much of the parish landscape and create brownfield opportunities.
 For architectural design specifically, parts of St Stephen-in-Brannel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every St Stephen-in-Brannel project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope St Stephen-in-Brannel projects parish-up, not template-down — the PL26 context shapes the design from day one.
+Whether the project is on Edwardian houses in the centre or further out toward St Austell, the architectural design response is locally tuned.

 Planning note